juji-io/datalevin/doc/server.md

 on the preferred platforms.

 There is a default builtin user `datalevin` with a default password `datalevin`.
 This is a system account that can do everything on the server.
-It is recommended that the default password should be reset immediately after
+The default password can be changed by passing in a `DATALEVIN_DEFAULT_PASSWORD` environment variable when starting the server.
+Another option is to set it on the REPL or in
-installation:
+code:

 1. Start the server, maybe as a sudo user, to access the default data root directory
 ```console